Hi-Click-To-Learn-More-Snthwave/Hi-Welcome-from-PT-/README.md

 !!!SOMETHINGS TO NOTE!!!

-I'm more likely to ERP if I know you
+I'm more likely to ERP if I know you but even than its rare.
+To put it into perspective you are more likely to get explicit images from me than an ERP

 I rarely ever Online Date since its more or a hassle and nothing good has ever come from it